microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

     _Restarting the Function App_

-1. Make sure your MXChip is plugged into your laptop.
+1. Make sure your MXChip IoT DevKit is plugged into your laptop.
 Then return to Visual Studio and press **Ctrl+F5** to launch the FlySim app.
 Confirm that the app starts and that after a few seconds, an aircraft labeled with the display name you entered in [Lab 1]({{"/docs/projects/air-traffic-control-simulator/" | absolute_url }}) appears on the screen.
 Maximize the window so you can see all the readouts and controls.

 	> Remember that if your plane flies off the screen and is no longer visible on the map, you can click the airplane in the artificial horizon to bring it back into view.